skcodes04/calculator-project/README.md

 # calculator-project
-A calculator project that performs basic airthmetic operations using html css & javascript.
+A Responsive calculator project that performs basic airthmetic operations using html css & javascript.